The Celpax shows leaders if your improvements are working:

-When you measure employee engagement with a Celpax, the employee engagement analytics are available online, 24/7.
+When you measure employee engagement with a Celpax, your employee engagement analytics are available 24/7.

 Most companies detect that employees feel different, depending on where they work.

 Besides, the employee experience varies depending on if it’s a blue-collar position or office-based.

-Subsequently, the location and manager impact is also big when it comes to overall engagement and employee turnover.
+The impact of the site location and manager is also big when it comes to overall engagement and employee turnover.

-What’s the upside if you compare the data points and the overall engagement strategy between locations means you can improve employee engagement, faster.
+What’s the upside if you compare the data points and the overall engagement strategy between locations?
+You can learn and improve employee engagement, faster.